for decorative images

 To keep your kayak in peak condition, follow a few basic maintenance tips before you stow it away.

 • Inspect it.
 Look for cracks or broken parts.
-Make sure nothing was damaged during your last paddle and that all plugs are in place and all parts are working properly.
+Make sure nothing was damaged during your last paddle and that all plugs are in place and all parts are working correctly.

 • Vacuum it.
 A vacuum is an easy way to remove sand and debris that accumulates inside your boat.